 Another great tool that can yield faster results than a foam roller is by using a percussion massage gun.

 Related: Best massage guns

 Long-Term Plan for Fixing your Glute Imbalance & Other Tips

 So there it is a simple plan to fix your glute imbalance.
 You’ll want to follow the plan until you can at least feel the weak glute switch on again.

 Once it has, it’s a conscious effort to make sure that it is working during all of the exercises where it should be activated.

 For example, if you are in a regular squat, make sure that the work is equal between both glutes, rather than your weight being shifted to your stronger side.

-At the same time, it would be a good idea to do slightly more single-leg reps on the weak glute until a more appropriate balance is reached.
+At the same time, it would be a good idea to do slightly more single-leg reps on the weak glute until a more appropriate balance in both your glutes is reached.